 About Lucy Siegle

 Lucy is an independent writer and journalist (broadcast and print).
 She specialises in communicating earth science and environmental stories and ethical consumerism.
 From 2004 to 2018 she wrote a weekly Ethical Living column in the Obsever Magazine and set up the Observer’s annual Ethical Living awards, attracting thousands of entries across the UK.
-Lucy Siegle is also known as a TV as a reporter and presenter on BBC1’s The One Show, and has been reporting on the problem of single use plastic since the show began in 2007.
+Lucy Siegle is also known as a reporter and presenter on BBC1’s The One Show, and has been reporting on the problem of single use plastic since the show began in 2007.
 You can follow her on Twitter and Instagram.